 - Music — Looking for the right music to soothe your savage beast?
-Elizabeth Mitchell's You are My Little Bird is a lovely collection of songs designed for baby, but parents and the rest of the family will love it too.
-It has an acoustic, bluegrass feel and you'll find yourself listening even when your baby isn't around.
+Elizabeth Mitchell's You are My Little Bird is a lovely collection of songs designed for babies, but parents and the rest of the family will love it too.
+It has an acoustic, bluegrass feel, and you'll find yourself listening even when your baby isn't around.
 The music includes songs you'll recognize and soon-to-be new favorites.
-Some tracks include little child singers chiming in which can peek your tiny one's interest making them smile and coo.
+Some tracks include little child singers chiming in that may capture your tiny one's interest, and make them smile and coo.

-- Bassinet — Many parents use a small bassinet in the first months so that baby can sleep next to their bed.
-Also, many bassinets are portable, so they can be moved around the house so baby can slumber nearby.
-The Quest for the Best Bassinet tests popular bassinets side-by-side to find the best for your budget and lifestyle.
-The BabyBjörn Cradle earned our Editors' Choice Award for a quality bassinet made with eco-friendly materials.
+- Bassinet — Many parents use a bassinet in the first few months to sleep near their baby.
+Plus, many bassinets are portable so that they can move around the house.
+Our best bassinet review can help you select the best option for your lifestyle and budget.
+The babybay Bedside Sleeper is a quality bassinet made with eco-friendly materials.
 The BabyBjorn Cradle is a free-standing bassinet.
 We also liked the HALO Bassinest Essentia and the Arm's Reach Clear-Vue Co-Sleeper for cesarean recovery because it excels as a bedside sleeper while avoiding the risks associated with traditional co-sleeping (which is not recommended due to an increased risk of SIDS).
-On a budget, the Best Value Graco Pack 'n Play On the Go fits the bill with multiple functions including bassinet and small crib/playard.
+On a budget, Graco Pack 'n Play On the Go fits the bill with multiple functions.